linuxserver/docker-steamos/README.md

 *This container is currently in a Beta state and is developing quickly, things will change constantly and it may crash or not function perfectly especially when mixing Steam remote play frame capture with the web based [KasmVNC](https://kasmweb.com/kasmvnc) frame capture*

-**SteamOS is designed for specific AMD based hardware, this container will only work properly on a host with a modern AMD GPU or Intel ARC/iGPU**
+**SteamOS is designed for specific AMD based hardware, this container will only work fully on a host with a modern AMD GPU, Intel ARC/iGPU**

 The following limitations currently exist:
 * You must run the desktop mode initially to login to Steam, then you can switch to `STARTUP=BIGPICTURE`